getsentry/rfcs/text/0006-cocoa-sdk-swift-demangle.md

 # Summary

-This RFC proposes the inclusion of Swift demangle logic in the cocoa SDK, the same way symbolicator do.
+This RFC proposes the inclusion of Swift demangle logic in the cocoa SDK, the same way symbolicator does.

 # Motivation